johan162/hpdf_table/docs/FontAndStyle.md

 ...
 ```

-Since RGB for colors are specified as a flotaing point number in range [0.0, 1.0] and most color table give colors as a integer triple there is exists a macro to make this conversion easier
+Since RGB for colors are specified as a floating point number in range [0.0, 1.0] and most color table give colors as an integer triple there is exists a macro to make this conversion easier

 ```c
 #define HPDF_COLOR_FROMRGB(r,g,b) (HPDF_RGBColor){r/255.0,g/255.0,b/255.0}